 Prior to joining the Alliance, Muthiah served as the Vice President for Strategic Partnerships and Alliances at CARE International, USA.
-A key aspect of her work was to recognize and build upon areas of strength and synergy for CARE and its partners to eradicate poverty through the empowerment of women and girls.
+A key aspect of her work was to cultivate and scale innovate partnership models to eradicate poverty through the empowerment of women and girls.

 Muthiah has also worked at ICF International, the American Red Cross, Mercer Management Consulting, and the Council on Foreign Relations.
 She serves as a member of the Greater Washington Board of Trade and Public Health Institute Board of Directors, and is a Trustee of the Federal City Council.
 She holds a bachelor’s and a master’s degree in economics from Tufts University and a Master of Business Administration degree from Stanford University.

 Our Leadership Team

 Mark A. Jacquez, Senior Director of Distribution Center Operations, joined the staff of the Capital Area Food Bank in 2008 to oversee operations of both the Northern Virginia and Washington, D.C. food distribution centers, where his responsibilities include transportation / logistics, inventory control, facility, fleet and equipment.

 Jacquez’s 30 years of experience before joining the CAFB included managing at a director level at Republic National Distributing Company, US Office Products and managing distribution center facilities for Trak Auto Corporation and Woodward & Lothrop department stores.
 Jacquez’s operations’ experience includes an extensive knowledge of distribution systems, routing software, inventory control, transportation, logistics, scanning and sorting systems.